elifesciences/builder/README.md

 ## configuration

 The project file `./projects/elife.yaml` describes the eLife projects that can be built and their environments.
 [See here](docs/projects.md) for more project file documentation.

 Multiple project files can be configured by copying `settings.yaml.dist` to `settings.yaml` and then modifying `project-files`.

-After successfully installing and configuring `builder`, try launching a Vagrant machine to test all is working correctly:
+After successfully installing and configuring `builder`, try launching a virtual machine to test all is working correctly.
+You can use Vagrant:

     PROJECT=basebox vagrant up

+or lima

+    ./create-dev-env

 ## development